 What will high school teachers get for participating?

-High school teachers will receive breakfast and lunch each day of the camp, $1,000 stipend (per camp week) and cybersecurity classroom modules that they will be able to use for their high school classes.
+High school teachers will receive lunch each day of the camp, $1,000 stipend (per camp week) and cybersecurity classroom modules that they will be able to use for their high school classes.

 How do I register for the camps?

 Clicking on the camp will take you to its registration page.
 NOTE: please select "Register as a New User" to start your reservation.